homebysix/auto-update-magic/README.md

 ### Check for missing parent recipes

 For recipes that have parent recipes (which all jss recipes do), you must also make sure that the repo that contains the parent recipe is present on disk.
-AutoPkgr attempts to warn you about recipes with missing parents by showing you a :warning: icon next to the recipe in the list.
+AutoPkgr attempts to warn you about recipes with missing parents by showing you a ⚠️ icon next to the recipe in the list.

 However, the parent recipes sometimes _also_ have parent recipes.
 You may need to trace the chain backwards to ensure that all necessary repos are added.